sahilrajput03/sahilrajput03/arch-notes.md

 # ~sahil: Watch over file and execute that file i.e., ```1.sh```.
 Inspired from a comment in answer from below stackoverflow's answer.
+# The drawback of this way instead of original answer's way i.e. using `read -r` is that when the command is in the process of execution(i.e., 1.sh) inotifywait won't be able to get signal of file write event, thus this simple looking way fails to work good enough for cases like running a express's node server which runs indefinitely and one needs to kill the process and start it again on file write changes.
+Yikes!
 while inotifywait -q -e close_write 1.sh > /dev/null; do
   ./1.sh
 done